 Boyf: Both his parents are Irish, he’s been to Ireland loads of times, he plays Irish music, his heart and soul are Irish, he is ‘Irish’.

 But the question was not ‘what’s his nationality?’.
 Is this what the question really means?
-McGowan was born in England and grew up in England but he is ‘from Ireland’ because of those reasons mentioned.
+McGowan was born in England, grew up in England, has an English accent, but he is ‘from Ireland’ because of those reasons mentioned.
 You can see how answering this question can get complicated unless you were born of parents of the same origin, and grew up and lived all your life in the same country as them, which is increasingly not the case in today’s world.

 Another guy on Twitter commented sarcastically that I should ‘lighten up’ and that I was ‘woke’.
-‘Would you give the same woke lecture to people in other countries, but you’ll probably say that you do’ he commented.
 Another guy lamented for the state of education and the next generation saying that schools and colleges should be demolished for brainwashing kids with this wokeness and that the next generation is f*#ked.
 ‘Wokeness’ is a new buzz word and often used in a derogatory way to describe ‘millennials’ getting easily offended.
 There is a lot of fear in those comments, but if respecting others and allowing people to express themselves freely without hurting anyone is something to be fearful of, to me that is the scary thing.
 The world changes, and it’s changed so rapidly in the last not even one hundred, but ten years and twenty years since the new millennium.
 I was born in 1985 so I grew up in ‘the last century’ as my nieces are fond of describing it.
 Things change, it’s nature, it’s evolution.

 I wonder why some people responded defensively and even offensively to my comment.
 One person told me to ‘cop on, twat’.
 One person told me I need to get out more (Great advice in the middle of a pandemic).
 I wonder is it because they are worried that their own views might contain prejudices, and that is uncomfortable for them.
 Like Bashir said ‘Why does someone get defensive when they are accused of racism?
 It’s because their integrity is being questioned.
 But if somebody’s telling you that you are acting in a racist way, its not for you to question whether that question is founded or not, it’s to internalize that feedback and ask why did someone think that about you – its an opportunity to self-reflect’.

-I’m not trying to call anyone prejudiced, I am just trying to explain how it feels to get asked this question repeatedly as an opener, when you are in a living in a country where you are visually different to the majority, and how it can sting.
-Sometimes when I was really tired of being asked it, I would answer random countries like ‘China’ which would induce confusion or hilarity, because its not what they were expecting, not what they assumed I was.
+I’m not calling anyone prejudiced, I am trying to explain how it feels to get asked this question repeatedly as an opener, when you are in a living in a country where you are visually different to the majority, and how it can sting.
+Sometimes when I was really tired of being asked it, I answered random countries like ‘China’ which would induce confusion or hilarity, because its not what they were expecting, not what they assumed I was.
 They had a pre-conception of my identity.

-Several times when I said Ireland, they would begin to talk about the IRA, and I certainly did not want to get into a discussion about the IRA with someone who knows nothing about what the IRA means or the effect it had in Ireland.
+Several times when I said Ireland, people began to talk about the IRA, and I did not want to get into a discussion about the IRA with someone I did not know, in what was a friendly and casual situation, it was not appropriate.
 Bashir put it well when he said ‘When it is the very first question, you don’t know what the other person’s intentions are.
 You don’t know if it’s going to be a friendly relationship, or whether it might become racist, and because you have experienced racism before, you have to be careful’.

 Another tweeter said ‘People have always asked where I was from when I’m in a different country, should I be offended?’.
 It’s not for me to tell you that you should be offended, you’re missing the point.